sinanuygunn/blender_quick_reference/README.md

 ## Supported Platforms

-This project has been tested only on Windows.
+This Add-on has been tested only on Windows.
 It has not been tested on other platforms (macOS, Linux, etc.), and it is likely that it will not work on these platforms.